o7q/Keystrokes/README.md

 # Usage
 **TIP:** \
-You can double-click on a key to dispose of it.
+You can double-click on a key to edit its snapping settings.

 ## Tutorial